 The Counseling Center provides services to help students address many academic, relational, social, and emotional concerns.
-Staff members are trained and prepared to help you through whatever issues you may need assistance with, whether it be mental health issues like depression and anxiety, or academic issues such as time management and studying skills, or adjustment issues such as transition to college, work-life balance, or homesickness.
+Staff members are trained and prepared to help you through whatever issues you may need assistance with, whether it be mental health issues like depression and anxiety, or academic issues such as time management and studying skills, or adjustment issues such as the transition to college, work-life balance, or homesickness.
 If you feel that it's time to talk to someone, contact the Counseling Center to make an appointment.

 - Violence or threats of violence should be reported to the University of Illinois Police Department at 217-333-1216.

-- Acts of intolerance should be reported to the Office of the Dean of Students at 217-333-0050, email@example.com or go.illinois.edu/intolerance (for anonymous reporting), or the Office of Diversity, Equity and Access at 217-333-0885.
+- Acts of intolerance should be reported to the Office of the Dean of Students at 217-333-0050, email@example.com, go.illinois.edu/intolerance (for anonymous reporting), or the Office for Access and Equity at 217-333-0885.